jestenough/code-challenges/collections/learngo/13-loops/questions/03-labeled-statements.md

 	}
 }
 ```
-1. continue statement can only continue a loop *CORRECT*
+1. continue statement can only continue a loop
 2. continue statement cannot be used within a switch statement
 3. It will loop to infinity